 To get into a full study program - which may be one of the programs subsidized by the Canadian Armed Forces - you need to earn the equivalent of 12 university credits.
 There are many ways to earn 12 credits.
 For example, you might consider non-degree studies or a short program.

 As a non-degree student, you can register for these courses without starting a program of study.

 Short programs are 9 to 18-credit programs offered in a particular field.
-UL offers nearly 70 short programs, over 25 of which can be completed entirely on a distance learning basis.
+UL offers over 70 short programs, over 30 of which can be completed entirely on a distance learning basis.

 Some short programs can be integrated in whole or in part into longer study programs such as certificates and bachelor’s degrees.

 Canadian Forces Guidance and Recruitment Centre (CFGRC)

 Contact the Canadian Forces Guidance and Recruitment Centre (CFGRC) to talk to a recruiter about subsidized programs, CAF education reimbursement programs, or to get advice about the prerequisites needed to achieve your professional objectives.
 You can also meet with a career counsellor to determine your career goals.